teuben/teunix/docs/astronomy-on-ubuntu.md

 ## XQuartz & X11

 there is no such thing on Linux (yet).
-It just works, and it's called X11.
+It just works, and it's called X11, and comes include with Ubuntu.
 There is a move towards Wayland, but that's still experimental.

 ## XCode: Command Line Tools + Compilers